-In most cases, the peak current mode control architecture used in the LM20123 only requires two external components to achieve a stable design.
+In most cases, the peak current mode control architecture used in the LM20343 only requires two external components to achieve a stable design.
 The compensation can be selected to accommodate any capacitor type or value.
 The external compensation also allows the user to set the crossover frequency and optimize the transient performance of the device.

-For duty cycles above 50% all current mode control buck converters require the addition of an artificial ramp to avoid sub-harmonic oscillation.
+For duty cycles above 50% all peak current mode control buck converters require the addition of an artificial ramp to avoid sub-harmonic oscillation.
 This artificial linear ramp is commonly referred to as slope compensation.
-What makes the LM20123 unique is the amount of slope compensation will change depending on the output voltage.
+What makes the LM20343 unique is the amount of slope compensation will change depending on the output voltage.
 When operating at high output voltages the device will have more slope compensation than when operating at lower output voltages.
-This is accomplished in the LM20123 by using a non-linear parabolic ramp for the slope compensation.
-The parabolic slope compensation of the LM20123 is much better than the traditional linear slope compensation because it optimizes the stability of the device over the entire output voltage range.
+This is accomplished in the LM20343 by using a non-linear parabolic ramp for the slope compensation.
+The parabolic slope compensation of the LM20343 is an improvement over the traditional linear slope compensation because it optimizes the stability of the device over the entire output voltage range.